kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md

 [Link to an extension of the above amendment published at 86 FR 13629, Mar.
 10, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=0e02dee3f6c4b30a48b6fb3245ee6778&mc=true&node=20210310y1.1)

-\(a\) To register a small unmanned aircraft in the United States under this part, a person must provide the information required by §48.100 to the Registry in the form and manner prescribed by the Administrator.
+\(a\) To register a small unmanned aircraft in the United States under this part, a person must provide the information required by [[Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md#§48.100   Application.|§48.100]] to the Registry in the form and manner prescribed by the Administrator.
 Upon submission of this information, the FAA issues a Certificate of Aircraft Registration to that person.

 \(b\) A small unmanned aircraft must be registered by its owner using the legal name of its owner, unless the owner is less than 13 years of age.
 If the owner is less than 13 years of age, then the small unmanned aircraft must be registered by a person who is at least 13 years of age.